consumer awareness

 What is Consumer Awareness?

-Consumer awareness is the knowledge required by the end-user before buying goods and services.
+Consumer awareness is the knowledge required the end-user before buying goods and services.
 It is to make sure that consumer is aware of his rights and duties.
 Thus, to avoid consumer exploitation.

 Objectives of Consumer Awareness

-Need/Importance of Consumer Awareness
+Importance of Consumer Awareness

 1. Protection against exploitation